grpistoia/Atomic/README.md

 Open the playground and run:

-`  AtomicGame new openInWorld.`
+`AtomicGame new openInWorld.`

 ## Authors

 **Gustavo Pistoia**

 This was actually my first project in Smalltalk.
-I started coding this somewhere in 2005 as a way of learning Smalltalk, surely can be improved, but the overall code seems reasonable.
+I started coding this game somewhere in 2005 as a way of learning Smalltalk.

 ## License